-Next, Cornflakes steps in to help Cheerios carry out the plan.
-Cornflakes takes control of the construction, places a point where the compass intersects the side and then repeats the process with the compass to construct another point on the third side of the exterior triangle.
-Fruitloops then takes control and uses the polygon tool to construct a shaded interior triangle connecting the three points on the sides of the exterior triangle.
-She then conducts the drag test, dragging points on each of the new triangles to confirm that they remain equilateral and inscribed dynamically.
-At that point, the team has been working in the room for over an hour and has to leave quickly.
+Fruitloops then takes control and uses the polygon tool to construct a shaded interior triangle, KMR, connecting Cornflakes' three points on the sides of the exterior triangle (see Figure 26 above).
+She then conducts a drag test, dragging points on each of the new triangles to confirm that they remain equilateral and inscribed dynamically, just like the example figure.
+At that point, the students have been working in the room for over an hour and end their session, having succeeded as a team.